thebadcoder96/Eminem_Reddit_BOT/Readme.md

 - Must have a reddit account.
 Visit the [apps page](https://www.reddit.com/prefs/apps) to get your  ```client_id``` and ```client_secret```.
 - Must also have an Spotify account to get the ```client_id``` and ```client_secret``` for spotify as well.
 - Please enter the credentials in the [*praw.ini*](/praw.ini) file.

-**Note:** If you have any feedback, insights or suggestions for improvement, please ping me on [Reddit](https://www.reddit.com/user/thebatgamer/).